 - An unusually subtle one in Rifftrax: whenever puppets and puppet shows are involved in the plot, the guys universally rag on them and mock them with more than typical harshness.
 Then one remembers that they're all veterans of a puppet show...

-- Kurt Angle had fans chanting "YOU SUCK!" to the beat of his theme music, whether he was a heel or a face.
-During one HeelFace Turn after neck surgery, he came out to those chants, declared "You have no idea how good it feels to hear those words again!" and then started leading the chants.
+- Kurt Angle had fans chanting "YOU SUCK!" to the beat of his theme music, whether he was a heel (playing it straight) or a face (where it became an Insult of Endearment).
+During one HeelĖFace Turn after neck surgery, he came out to those chants, declared "You have no idea how good it feels to hear those words again!" and then started leading the chants.
 The next night on SmackDown, when his proteges Charlie Haas and Shelton Benjamin said they were sick of getting those chants themselves, Angle replied "You don't deserve to have these people chant 'you suck!'
 I earned it!"

 - John Cena posed for photos with fans wearing "I hate Cena" T-shirts after defeating Batista for the WWE Championship in Wrestlemania XXVI.